-Enjoy fresh and delicious sushi without breaking the wallet at conveyer belt sushi (sushi boat) restaurants in Japan.
+Enjoy fresh and delicious sushi without breaking the wallet at conveyor belt sushi (sushi boat) restaurants in Japan.

 Our family loves eating sushi, and we try to enjoy it at least a few times whenever we’re in Japan.
-Since we usually have our children with us, our usual go to are conveyer belt sushi restaurants as they offer an amazing selection and the prices are fair.
+Since we usually have our children with us, our usual go-to are conveyor belt sushi restaurants as they offer an amazing selection and the prices are fair.

 If you’ve always wanted to eat sushi in Japan but worried about not being able to order sushi in Japanese.
 Don’t worry!
-You can still enjoy a great sushi meal at foreigner friendly conveyer belt sushi (sushi boat) restaurants.
+You can still enjoy a great sushi meal at foreigner-friendly conveyor belt sushi (sushi boat) restaurants.
 Read more about it below.

 Kaiten sushi (sushi boat) restaurants are very popular on weekends for families so keep this in mind.
 The wait time in Nami’s neighborhood is usually over 1 hour during the peak meal time on weekends.

-How to Enjoy Conveyer Belt Sushi in Japan?
+How to Enjoy Conveyor Belt Sushi in Japan?

-Eating conveyer belt sushi in Japan is straight forward as it’s mostly self-serve.
+Eating conveyor belt sushi in Japan is straightforward as it’s mostly self-serve.
 After you’ve been seated by the host, set up the soy sauce and chopsticks.
 If you like hot green tea, simply scoop 1 spoonful of green tea powder into a cup and add the hot water from the faucet at the table.

 Worried about not being able to speak Japanese to order what you want?
 Don’t worry!